Posted on Leave a comment

 Have you read Daughter of Time?
 What did you think?
 Do you agree with what I’ve said about it?
 Let me know in the comments.

-If you haven’t, you can buy it at Book Depository (they have free international shipping!).
-However, I got a copy of the eBook for free on Face Book (obviously the author giving away the prequel in order to get people hooked and buying the rest of the series); if you don’t mind eBooks, go and take a look.
+I got a copy of the eBook for free on Face Book (obviously the author giving away the prequel in order to get people hooked and buying the rest of the series); if you don’t mind eBooks, go see if you can find it.